 - 1. All evidence shall be pre-marked as exhibits.
 Attorneys will not be required to confirm that they have shown the exhibit to opposing counsel. - 2.
 All witnesses shall have all case materials available and in their possession during their testimony, however, may only refer to the case materials when prompted by an examining attorney. - 3.
 Attorneys will identify the exhibit by number and request the Court's permission for the witness to view it. - 4.
-The attorney will state a phrase to the effect of "I now refer to what has been marked for identification as Exhibit No. .
+The attorney will state a phrase to the effect of "I now refer to what has been marked for identification as Exhibit No. \\\\.
 Would you identify it please?"
 Witness should only answer to identify it. - 5.
 Offer the exhibit into evidence.
-"Your Honor, we offer Exhibit No. into evidence at this time.
+"Your Honor, we offer Exhibit No.\\ into evidence at this time.
 The authenticity of this exhibit has been stipulated." - 6.
-Presiding Judge: "Is there an objection?"
+Presiding Judge: "Is there an objection?"If proper foundation has not been laid, opposing counsel should object at this time.

-If proper foundation has not been laid, opposing counsel should object at this time. - 7.
-Opposing Counsel: "No, your Honor," or "Yes, your Honor proper foundation has not been laid for Exhibit No. ." - 8.
+- 7. Opposing Counsel: "No, your Honor," or "Yes, your Honor proper foundation has not been laid for Exhibit No. \\\\." - 8.
 Presiding Judge: "Is there any response to the objection?" - 9.
-Presiding Judge: "Exhibit No. is/is not admitted." - 10.
+Presiding Judge: "Exhibit No. \\ is/is not admitted." - 10.
 Exhibits or other documents will be deemed not to have been shown to the jury unless they are admitted into evidence and formally published to the jury.
 Publication to the jury is at the presiding judge's discretion. - 11.
 The judging panel will receive the Case Materials, which includes all exhibits, before the trial.

 Rule 41.
-Use of Notes/Exhibits
+Use of Notes and Exhibits

 Attorneys may use notes in presenting their cases.
 Witnesses are not permitted to use notes while testifying during the trial.
-Attorneys may consult with each other through the use of electronic notes as permitted by Rule 19.
+Attorneys may consult with each other at counsel table verbally or through the use of notes.
+The use of laptops or other electronic devices is prohibited.

 Exhibits may not be enhanced or enlarged without permission from the State Coordinator.
-No protective covering (i.e. lamination) of paper exhibits is allowed.
+No protective covering (i.e., lamination) of paper exhibits is allowed.